 Also, if they’re using an open system (connected to the network), it becomes a cybersecurity concern because open systems have a wider cyberattack surface.
 Hackers continuously employ various human and computer-generated measures to gain access to a company’s data.
 Once data is breached, it’s no longer compliant with data integrity requirements.

 There are also situations where employees undermine audit trails by sharing login credentials.
-This has actually been noted in warning letters.
+This has actually been noted in both warning letters and the audit trail report.
 Community system access may be a common workaround to keep production going when key personnel are away.

 However, going back to the who, what, when, and why concept, when an entire department uses the same username and password, there is no way to accurately trace actions to specific individuals or verify electronic signatures.